 In 2001 I decided to make the term more "official" and started the www.joeware.net website.
 I had been posting many of my utilities on personal web pages for several years but as I moved from internet provider to internet provider the utilities were moved and my "customers" had issues re-finding where the tools had been moved to since web search wasn't what it is now.
 It was only logical to register the name and set up the website.

-I am a consultant / admin / tool writer who happens to have a
+I am a "technical expert" / admin / tool writer who used to have a

-Services.
-By day I work for a large unnamed tech company and by
+was going "Cloud".
+By day I work for a large unnamed Fortune X company and by

-night I sleep.
+night I try to sleep.
 Somewhere in between I take time to chat with people

 on email lists and newsgroups, write about stuff I know, and whip up